EternityForest/Gazebo-Network-Protocol/pygazebo/readme.txt

 ==== NetworkParameter.expires ====
 The time(in seconds) to keep an old value for.
 The pygazebo library will try to cache values if it can to avoid unnecessary traffic.
-Float values are allowed.
-Read with arguments parameters and parameters with non idempotent read operations will not be cached.
+Float values are allowed. parameters that have side effects to reading and parameters with non idempotent read operations will not be cached.
 Defaults to 100ms.

 ==== NetworkParameter.fresh() ====
 Returns true if the parameter has not expired